-The District's cash, except for the Student Extracurricular Fund, is held by the County Treasurer and pooled with other County cash.
+The District's cash, including the Student Extracurricular Fund, is held by the County Treasurer and pooled with other County cash.
 School district cash which is not necessary for short-term obligations, the District participates in a County-wide investment program whereby all available cash is invested by the County Treasurer in pooled investments.
 Interest earned on the pooled investments is distributed to each contributing entity and fund on a pro rata basis.
-Interest earned on pooled investments is distributed to each contributing entity and fund on a pro rata basis.
-The County's investment portfolio as of June 30, 2023 consisted of the State Short-Term Investment Pool (STIP), repurchase agreements, non-negotiable certificates of deposits, and U.S. government securities.
+The County's investment portfolio as of June 30, 2024 consisted of money market deposits, the State Short-Term Investment Pool (STIP), repurchase agreements, non-negotiable certificates of deposits, and U.S. government securities.

 The School District does not own specific identifiable investment securities in the pool; therefore, is not subject to categorization.
 Information regarding investment risk, collateral, security, and fair values for Gallatin County deposits and investments is available from Gallatin County Treasurer's office, 311 West Main Street, Bozeman MT 59715.
-Fair value approximates carrying value for investments as of June 30, 2023.
+Fair value approximates carrying value for investments as of June 30, 2024.